 Zillow

-β More people use it, which means more potential buyers. |
+- More people use it, which means more potential buyers

-β Its app creates 3D home tours. |
+- Its app creates 3D home tours

-βοΈ FSBO sellers often deal with agents calling to earn their business. |
+- FSBO sellers often deal with agents calling to earn their business

-βοΈ You have to give an email address or phone number, which increases spam to personal accounts. |
+- You have to give an email address or phone number, which increases spam to personal accounts

 Craigslist

 Craigslist is one of the oldest websites for finding housing.
 If you have an investment property, it can be a good place to list.
+However, just like with Facebook, you have a higher likelihood of encountering scammers when selling a house on Craigslist.
+Most buyers — apart from investors looking for a bargain — simply don't shop for homes there.

-β You get an anonymous email proxy. |
+- You get an anonymous email proxy

-βοΈ It's not great for traditional home sellers. |
+- Not great for traditional home sellers

 Flat fee MLS services

 Flat fee MLS companies get your house on the MLS for a flat rate.
-They cost about $299β399 on average, and they offer add-ons like lockboxes and professional photography at an additional cost.
+They cost about $299–399 on average, and they offer add-ons like lockboxes and professional photography at an additional cost.

-β You get your house on the MLS without a realtor. |
+- You get your house on the MLS without a realtor

-β The cheapest options usually come with listing restrictions, like limited photos. |
+- Cheapest options usually come with listing restrictions, like limited photos

-β Costs for additional services can add up. |
+- Costs for additional services can add up

 FAQ about selling a house on Facebook

 On desktop, go to Facebook.com and click "Marketplace."
 Then go to "Create a new listing" and then "Home for Sale or Rent."
-Fill out all the available information β like price, square footage, number of bedrooms, etc. β then fill out a description.
+Fill out all the available information — like price, square footage, number of bedrooms, etc. — then fill out a description.
 Then hit "Next" and click publish.
 Want a more detailed explanation?
 Check out our step-by-step guide.

 It's free to post a house for sale on Facebook Marketplace.
 You can pay to advertise your listing by using Facebook ads or by "boosting."
-By doing so, you can get more eyes on your property β but there's no evidence this helps single-home FSBO sellers.
-There are better ways to spend your money when marketing a house, like using a flat fee MLS or discount broker.
+By doing so, you can get more eyes on your property — but there's no evidence this helps single-home FSBO sellers.
+There are better ways to spend your money when marketing a house, like using a flat fee MLS service or a discount broker.